-As you are establishing a new business, you want people to get in touch.
-Before you advertise your contact details you need to consider what number you are going to use.
+As you establish a new business, you want people to get in touch.
+Before you advertise your contact details, you need to consider what number you will use.
 Handing out a landline or mobile number can limit your business communication and doesn’t allow for growth.
-You may wish to consider a 1300 number as used by most Australian businesses.
+You may wish to consider a 1300 number, as used by most Australian businesses.

 3. Choose Your Number of Lines

 How many phone lines you have comes down to necessity and affordability.
-Have a setup so that you can increase the number of lines as your business grows.
-The more lines you have, means the more simultaneous calls you can receive, maximising all sales opportunities.
-If you only have one line, you can only make or receive 1 call meaning if a second person wants to buy something from you, you can’t because your phone is engaged and they can go through to voicemail.
+The more lines you have, the more simultaneous calls you can receive, maximising all sales opportunities.
+If you only have one line, you can only make or receive 1 call, meaning if a second person wants to buy something from you, you can’t because your phone is engaged, and they can go through to voicemail.

 4. Plan v.
 Outright

-There are pros and cons whether you decide to purchase phones or phone systems on a plan or outright.
-If you choose to buy them outright there is a big initial layout cost which might not be practical when setting up a business.
+Whether you decide to purchase phones or phone systems on a plan or outright, there are pros and cons.
+If you buy them outright, there is a big initial layout cost which might not be practical when setting up a business.
 You will also have to fork out more to upgrade.
-Whereas with a plan you commit to regular payments, normally monthly, and can upgrade to meet your business’s needs.
-However, you are locked into a contract for a set time, however those payments may be tax deductable (speak to your accountant of course!).
+Whereas with a plan, you commit to regular monthly payments and can upgrade to add additional features like call recording to meet your business’s needs.
+However, you are locked into a contract for a set time.
+However, those payments may be tax deductible (speak to your accountant!).

 5. Multi-function Copier

-When setting up a new business you may wish to purchase or hire a copier to assist with a number of tasks.
+When setting up a new business, you may wish to purchase or hire a copier to assist with several tasks.
 Multi-function copiers can assist with copying, scanning, printing and faxing.
-This requires a phone line which must be taken into consideration when setting up your phone system.
+This requires a phone line to be considered when setting up your phone system.

 6. Video Conferencing

-You may wish to consider video conferencing as part of your telecommunications setup.
-This allows two or more locations to simultaneously connect through video and audio.
+You may wish to consider video conferencing like Cisco Webex as part of your telecommunications setup.
+This allows two or more locations to connect simultaneously through video and audio.
 This can be helpful if your business requires collaboration with other remote locations.